 An activity to prevent or eliminate slums and blight, generally the project provides a benefit to the service area and the area must be designated by the City as a slum, blighted or deteriorated area.
 Activities assisted must address one or more conditions which contributed to the deterioration of the area.

 The following is a list of eligible activities within the CDBG program:

 The following is a list of ineligible activities within the CDBG program:

-Notice is given that on or before May 15, 2015 the City of Independence will submit the 2015-19 Five Year Consolidated Plan and 2015-16 Annual Action Plan for the Community Development Block Grant (CDBG) and HOME Investment Partnerships Act programs, authorized by the Housing and Community Development Act of 1974, to the U.S. Department of Housing and Urban Development (HUD).
+The City of Independence has submitted the 2015-19 Five Year Consolidated Plan and 2015-16 Annual Action Plan for the Community Development Block Grant (CDBG) and HOME Investment Partnerships Act programs, authorized by the Housing and Community Development Act of 1974, to the U.S. Department of Housing and Urban Development (HUD).

-The current draft of the Consolidated Plan is available here: 2015-19 Five Year Consolidated Plan Substantial Draft. –
+The Consolidated Plan is available here: 2015-19 Five Year Consolidated Plan